-Butterflies may be tiny but to save them you have to think big.
+Butterflies and moths may be tiny but to save them you have to think big.

 Colonies of butterflies surviving in small isolated pockets of land are vulnerable.
 Research has shown that they can be encouraged to spread their wings and expand but only if they don't have to fly too far.

 In response to this new way of understanding butterfly populations and movement, our work to protect them and their habitat takes a landscape-scale approach.

 Conservation on a landscape-scale means creating chains of butterfly habitat across large areas of countryside.
 Improving and connecting land for wildlife through the coordinated conservation management of numerous sites for a range of species across a large natural area.

 Our latest report provides concrete evidence that projects aimed at conserving butterflies and moths at a landscape-scale have enabled threatened species to flourish after decades of decline.